 Cost and Funding

-Funded through Federal Lands Access Program
+$31 million funded through the Federal Lands Access Program.

 For ADA (Americans with Disabilities Act) or Civil Rights Title VI accommodations, translation/interpretation services, or more information call 503-731-4128, TTY 800-735-2900 or Oregon Relay Service 7-1-1.